 This novel, which was titled The Submarine, would show a slow transformation into what would become the basis for Deathscape.
 The first change would be that the characters would wear specially made clothes to avoid “nakedness,” which I felt would stand out in a more mature story.
 I also felt the need for the characters to be able to interact with the human characters on a more equal level, so I gave them special tools and increased their size so that conversations were less awkward.

 At some point during the writing of The Submarine, I dropped the focus on humor.
 Perhaps this was a reflection on the times, as the writing would overlap with the September 11, 2001 attacks.
 But part of the reason was that, my love of humor aside, I had always felt the need to write darker, more serious stories, and the slapstick humor that had originally been the focus of The Submarine no longer fit what I had in mind.
-There was also the fact that I was beginning to work on a second novel alongside it, one that was much darker and meant to be more of a horror story; this novel, which would be called Dark Revelations, would be the first major step toward transforming my Batcat stories into what would eventually become The Deathscape Mythos.
+There was also the fact that I was beginning to work on a second novel alongside it, one that was much darker and meant to be more of a horror story; this novel would be the first major step toward transforming my Batcat stories into what would eventually become Deathscape.

-Over the next seven years, I obsessed over transforming Dark Revelations into something new.
+Over the next seven years, I obsessed over transforming my story into something new.
 Eventually I got the chance to buy back the rights to the book itself, but by then I was already working on its new concept.
 The characters with pet-like names were given new, human ones, and the world behind the story was slowly and painstakingly fleshed out.
-Finally, the transformation was complete--that goofy comic with my pets doing pet antics was now the Dark Fantasy/Cosmic Horror story hybrid known as The Revelation, and the story as a whole was given a new moniker: The Deathscape Mythos.
+Finally, the transformation was complete–that goofy comic with my pets doing pet antics was now the Dark Fantasy/Cosmic Horror story hybrid known as The Revelation, and the saga as a whole was given a new moniker: Deathscape.